-I enjoy creating art that artistically depicts the beauty of moving fluids.
+I enjoy creating art that depicts the vivid beauty in moving fluids.
 I paint abstract interpretations of common fluid dynamics phenomena to better communicate the science involved in daily life.
 My paintings have been exhibited in the Helen E. Copeland Gallery, Bozeman Public Library and the Montana Science Center in Bozeman.

 20”x16” acrylic on canvas Sometimes speculated to be the inspiration for Van Gogh’s painting Starry Night, this beautiful fluid phenomenon happens when two fluid layers flow over each other - like wind over water.
 On a sunny day with scattered clouds, look to the sky to see if you can spot wavy clouds!
 We have observed and photographed incredibly beautiful Kelvin-Helmholtz clouds on Jupiter and Saturn too.

 16”x20” acrylic on canvas.
 A splash is technically called a Worthington jet.
 We see Worthington jets every day wherever a liquid droplet falls into a liquid pool - during rainfall and cooking.
 During this seemingly uninteresting process, there are several physical and fluid phenomena occurring simultaneously in a game of force balances to produce something we take for granted.
 Here, the artist depicts the intricate structures that make up a Worthington jet.

 16”x20” acrylic on canvas Have you noticed these ‘tears’ or ‘legs’ when drinking wine?
 They result from a complex combination of fluid physics collectively called the Gibbs-Marangoni effect.
 Where the surface of the wine meets the side of the glass, capillary action makes the wine climb.
 As it does so, alcohol evaporates faster than water from the rising film.
 This causes more wine to be drawn up and form droplets that fall back under their own weight.